 The financial proposal, to be submitted in USD, should specify a fee per day and the total requested amount, including all related costs (e.g. fees, per diems, travel costs, etc.).
-Payments will be provided in three tranches.
-The first disbursement will account for 15% of the contract amount, upon the presentation of the detailed Work Plan and Implementation Schedule, i.e. by early-December 2020.
-The second disbursement will account for 35% of the contract amount and will be performed upon the acceptance of the 1st Progress Report, i.e. by mid-February 2021.
-The last disbursement of 50% will be issued after the completion of all planned activities and certification by the EU4Climate Project's National Coordinator that the services have been satisfactorily performed, i.e. by mid-June 2021.
+Payment will be provided in one tranche, after the completion of all planned activities and certification by the EU4Climate Project's National Coordinator that the services have been satisfactorily performed, i.e. in July 2021.